 Here are some of the reasons manufacturers add dyes and colors to food:

-- To add color to a food that would be essentially colorless without it (ie, candy)
+- So they can bring color to a food that would be essentially colorless without it (ie, candy)

-- To enhance or brighten colors in food
+- To enhance or brighten colors already in food

-- To prevent the loss of color due to environmental elements such as heat
+- So they can prevent the loss of color due to environmental elements such as heat

-- To keep the end-product consistent in the product over time
+- To keep the product appearance consistent over time

 Even foods without color, like white icing and marshmallows, may contain artificial food colors to make them look whiter.
 And other products like pickles contain yellow and blue dye to make the product look greener.

 The following table is adapted from research appearing in Clinical Pediatrics where Laura Stevens and colleagues measured the artificial color load in a variety of foods.